vicens-aniol/pacman-projects/search/README.md

 **Discussion:** Please be careful not to post spoilers.

 ### Welcome to Pacman
-After downloading the code ([search.zip]()), unzipping it, and changing to the directory, you should be able to play a game of Pacman by typing the following at the command line:
+After downloading the code ([pacman-projects-main.zip](https://github.com/aig-upf/pacman-projects/archive/refs/heads/main.zip)), unzipping it, and changing to the `search` directory, you should be able to play a game of Pacman by typing the following at the command line:

 `python pacman.py`